viur-framework/flare/docs/html5.md

 - appendTo: Defines the Widget where to append the generated widgets to
 - bindTo: Defines the Widget where to bind widgets using the `[name]`-attribute to
 - debug: Debugging output
-- **kwargs: Any specified kwargs can be used as variables, either for `{{replacement}}` in attributes or texts or as variables used for [conditional rendering](#conditional-rendering).
+- **kwargs: Any specified kwargs are available as [variables to any expressions](#using-variables).

-HTML-code can optionally be pre-compiled with [html5.parseHTML()](#html5parsehtml), and then executed multiple times (but with differend variables) by fromHTML.
+HTML-code can optionally be pre-compiled with [html5.parseHTML()](#html5parsehtml), and then executed multiple times (but with different variables) by fromHTML.
 This is useful when generating lists of same elements with only replaced variable data.

 ### @html5.tag